Sachsen-class frigate: Modernisation efforts

 In 2013, Atlas Elektronik and Thales Deutschland were awarded a contract to modernize the frigates command system, with the project to be completed by 2017.

 In August 2021, the German armed forces' procurement agency (BAAINBw) awarded a contract to German and Israeli companies Hensoldt and IAI, under which the Sachsen-class frigates will have their obsolete SMART-L long-range radar replaced by a new AESA radar system designated as TRS-4D/LR ROT.
 It will be capable of tracking "very small and maneuverable" targets at distances of more than 400 km for air targets and up to 2,000 km for targets in earth orbit.
 This includes long-range ballistic missiles, allowing Germany to participate in NATOs BMD (ballistic missile defence) efforts.
 It is not planned to fit an anti-ballistic missile such as the SM-3 to the ships.
 The ships IFF systems will also be modernised.

 Before installation of the three shipborne radars commences, an additional first unit will in 2023 be installed at a coastal facility near the Naval School of Technology at Parow in the state of Mecklenburg-Western Pomerania for purposes of training and evaluation.
 The first ship is planned to have its radar installed in 2024 and all three ships are to have been fitted with the new system by 2028.

 The same Hensoldt/IAI system has also been selected by the German Air Force in order to replace its stationary HR-3000 - or HADR (Hughes Air Defense Radar) - early warning radars.

+In 2025, Sachsen was fitted with an experimental laser weapon manufactured by Rheinmetall and MBDA for testing.